gerr135/ada_composition/list_iface/README.md

 with a single field : ACV.Vector;
 This should prevent confusion by gnat, but all extra methods should be explicitly declared.
 They will not magically carry over from ACV.Vector..

+NOTE 3: implemented the change described in Note 2 - making Vector in Dynamic.List a record entry rather than gluing Vector on top if List_Interface.
+Complies fine too, but oddly raises the same exception and not just at the end, but when looping over specific (dynamic) type too now..